Yichuan0712/11785-TCR/README.md

 ### Step 3: Predict Binding Specificity with Classifiers

-**Description**: Use the extracted features to train different models and perform binding specificity prediction.
+**Description**: Use the extracted features to train different models (XGB, MLP, CNN) and perform binding specificity prediction.

 **Command**: